deephaven/deephaven-core/demo/web/src/main/notebooks/08 Table Listeners.md

 table_two_handler = listen(table_two, table_two_listener)
 ```

-And now we have reused our base listener across two tables.
+We've successfully reused our base listener across two tables!
+To learn more about table listeners, see [How to create table listeners in Python].